niHonkage/DocsLearning/en/guides/extension/code-based-extension/external-data-tool.md

 ### 5. **Debug the Extension**

-Now, you can select the custom `Weather Search` external data tool extension type in the Fusionworks application orchestration interface for debugging.
+Now, you can select the custom `Weather Search` external data tool extension type in the FusionWorks application orchestration interface for debugging.

 ## Implementation Class Template